 - Pelvic pain and severe menstrual cramping

 If you have these symptoms, you should make an appointment with your doctor.
-We can perform a hysteroscopy to examine the uterine lining and check for adhesions.
+Uterine scarring can be seen on imaging such as hysterosalpingogram which is an X-ray of the pelvis, pelvic ultrasound, and saline sonogram which an ultrasound with sterile water.
+We may perform a hysteroscopy to examine the uterine lining and check for adhesions.
 A hysteroscopy is a procedure in which we insert a thin, flexible, lighted telescope into the vagina and through the cervix to directly view the inside of the uterus.

 We may also perform a transvaginal ultrasound to measure the thickness of your endometrium, and a biopsy of the uterine lining to test whether you still have any normal endometrial tissue.

 Treatment for Asherman’s Syndrome (Uterine Adhesions)

 If your adhesions aren’t causing you any pain and you’re not planning on getting pregnant in the future, you may not need treatment at all.
 You can talk with your OB-GYN about your options and the implications of non-treatment.
 Treating adhesions of the uterus generally involves breaking up the scar tissue and trying to prevent scar tissue from reforming in its place.

 To remove the scar tissue, your gynecologist may perform hysteroscopic lysis of adhesions.
 This is an outpatient procedure in which the doctor uses a hysteroscope to view the lining of the uterus and agitate the scar tissue that’s present.
 If the scar tissue is sparse and filmy, the doctor may be able to use the hysteroscope itself to break it apart.
 If it’s significantly denser, surgical scissors can be used.

 Scar tissue can be prevented from growing again in a few different ways: